CLARIAH/descartes-tf/docs/transcription.md

 division within paragraphs.
 This division can be used to display manageable chunks of the corpus.

-It can also be used to detect parallel passages, i.e. pieces where W.F.
-Hermans repeats himself.
+It can also be used to detect parallel passages, i.e. similar sentences in the correspondence.

 ## Text-Fabric model